 Today’s asteroid, 107 Camilla, was discovered on November 17th 1868 by Norman Robert Pogson.
 It is just about within the main belt, being a member of the Cybele Group, a collection of rocks lying on the outer edge of the belt, beyond the 2:1 Kirkwood Gap, and thought to be the result of the break up of a much larger object sometime long ago.
 Camilla herself is one of the larger asteroids, with a diameter of 209km putting her right up among the big guns of the asteroid belt.

-Camilla (we’re back with the asteroid now) has a small satellite of about 6 miles across (10 to 11 km), discovered in 2001 by astronomers at Towson University in Maryland, using images from the Hubble Space Telescope.
+Camilla (we’re back with the asteroid now) has two small satellite.
+The first to be discovered is of about 6 miles across (10 to 11 km), spotted in 2001 by astronomers at Towson University in Maryland, using images from the Hubble Space Telescope.
 At the time of writing this satellite is designated S/2001 (107) 1 but has no official name.
 I’m voting for Charles.